S1L3NC37/detection-engineering-writeups/README.md

 I built a fully monitored environment from scratch and I write detections against it, mapped to MITRE ATT&CK, across Windows and Active Directory, Linux, Kubernetes, and cloud (Entra ID and AWS).

-Each detection writeup follows the same shape: run the technique in the lab, find the telemetry it produced, work out the signal that separates it from normal activity, and then tune it against the false positives that signal drags in.
+Each detection writeup follows roughly the same shape: run the technique in the lab, find the telemetry it produced, work out the signal that separates it from normal activity, and, where the signal needs it, tune it against the false positives it drags in.
 The queries are the easy part.
 The reasoning behind them is what I am actually practicing.

 **Status:** the lab build is complete and written up, and detection writeups are going up as I finish them.
 > **Safety:** this is an isolated lab on a NAT'd subnet.
 All credentials are throwaway values and all cloud resources use disposable accounts.
 Nothing here is production.